hoferanna/hoferanna.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Course materials, schedules, and resources for classes taught.
+description: Current and past classes taught.
 nav: true
 nav_order: 6
-calendar: true
+calendar: false
 ---

-This page displays a collection of courses with detailed schedules, materials, and resources.
-You can organize your courses by years, terms, or topics.
+Here you can find a list of all the courses I am currently teaching or was involved in in the past.

+{% comment %}
 {% include calendar.liquid calendar_id='test@gmail.com' timezone='Asia/Shanghai' %}

 {% include courses.liquid %}

+{% endcomment %}